Hybrid Open Access statement

 This change is needed to ease demand on this year's UKRI and Institutional OA budgets, ensuring funds are available to pay for publications in fully OA journals.
 It will also enable the University to continue to support more innovative OA business models.

 This change is consistent with a sector-wide shift away from the subscription journal business model as funders and universities put pressure on publishers to stop restricting access to articles by placing them behind expensive paywalls.
 It is also consistent with Plan S, a coalition of funders launched in 2018 with the aim of accelerating the transition to OA.
-As a Plan S signatory, UKRI has confirmed that from April 2022 they will no longer fund publication charges in hybrid journals unless covered by a transitional agreement agreed with Jisc.
+As a Plan S signatory, UKRI has confirmed that from April 2022 they will no longer fund publication charges in hybrid journals unless covered by a transformative agreement agreed with Jisc.
 The Library will provide more information on changes to UKRI’s OA policy over the coming months.

-In response the Library is signing transitional deals with publishers that are designed to shift spending from subscriptions to OA.
+In response the Library is signing transformative deals with publishers that are designed to shift spending from subscriptions to OA.
 These deals allow full read access whilst allowing Manchester authors to publish OA at no extra cost.
 More information on the current deals is available on the following webpage:

 There is also a need to drive down costs to sustainable levels.
 The costs associated with enabling University staff and students to read subscription journals remain fixed.
 At the same time our OA publishing costs are increasing as Plan S continues to rapidly expand the University's OA publishing output.